Heteroceras

-Heteroceras is a Lower Cretaceous heteromorph ammonite belonging to the ancyloceratoidean family, Heteroceratidae.
+Heteroceras is a genus of Lower Cretaceous heteromorph ammonites belonging to the ancyloceratoidean family, Heteroceratidae.

 Description

 It is characterized by a helically coiled juvenile shell at the apex followed by slightly curved adult shaft, with a J-shaped section at the end of it.
 The shell is ribbed; ribs are concave and oblique on the helix, straight and transverse on the later stages.

 Distribution

 Heteroceras has been found in Argentina, Bulgaria, Colombia (La Guajira), the Czech Republic, France, Italy, Japan, Madagascar, Serbia and Montenegro, South Africa, Spain, Russia and the United States (Kansas, Wyoming).
 Related genera are Hemibaculites and Cochidites.
 The family, Heteroceratidae, is a derivative of the Ancyloceratidae.